-If you struggle with eating at night, the reasons might be easier to identify and change than you think.
+If you struggle with night eating, the reasons might be easier to identify and change than you think.
 Often, it can result from:

-- You aren’t having enough fun and food is what you look forward to most in the day
+- You aren’t having enough fun and food is what you look forward to most at the end of the day.

 - It’s hard for you to get a good night’s rest.

 Feel familiar?
 Is overeating at night a struggle for you?

 If any of these sound like you, Green Mountain has suggestions on how to eliminate the triggers that cause you to overeat at night.